 Editor’s note: Given this November’s US presidential election and the Catholic Church’s immense stake in the outcome, we are publishing a series of excerpts from N4CM Chairman Dr Stephen D Mumford’s seminal book, The Life and Death of NSSM 200: How the Destruction of Political Will Doomed a U.S. Population Policy.
-In Chapter 11, titled “The Cross of Papal Infallibility”, Dr Mumford reveals why the Church cannot change its position on birth control.
-The chapter, excerpted below, is as relevant and revealing today as it was when the book was first published in 1996.
+In the following Chapter 11, “The Cross of Papal Infallibility”, Dr Mumford reveals why the Church cannot change its position on birth control.
+This chapter is as relevant and revealing today as it was when the book was first published in 1996.
 Chapter 9 here.
 Chapter 10 here.
 Chapter 12 here.
 Chapter 13 here.
 Chapter 14 here.
 Chapter 15 here.
 Chapter 16 here.

 Chapter 11: The Cross of Papal Infallibility